mdawso/rust-tetris/README.md

 sudo apt install git build-essential cmake llvm libclang-dev libasound2-dev libx11-dev libxrandr-dev libxi-dev libgl1-mesa-dev libglu1-mesa-dev libxcursor-dev libxinerama-dev libwayland-dev libxkbcommon-dev
 ```
 and for LIBCLANG_PATH env var to be set (usually in /usr/lib/x86-64-linux-gnu/)

+This project is very incomplete and doesn't do much of anything :(